 This is not the first time I’ve written about Tylenol in pregnancy.
 It’s not the second time either!
 But the topic keeps coming up.
 The latest iteration was a series of scary Instagram posts, some of which reference a possible class-action lawsuit.
-Here’s an example of what has filled my DMs.

 This landscape is confusing.
 On one hand, there are these alarming statements.
 On the other hand, advisory bodies like the American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine state that Tylenol is safe during pregnancy.
 These are bodies — especially ACOG — that are notoriously conservative in their recommendations around pregnancy behavior.
 Their statements should be reassuring.
 And yet people wonder at the disconnect.
 Does this lawsuit know something that ACOG doesn’t?